Radio Frequency EMFs

 See Cell Phone and Radio Frequency Risks on this website for research documentation that substantiates these statements.
 These include a study published by the University of Albany, New York, the The BioInitiative Report stating that current “safe” exposure levels in the US and Europe are “thousands of times too lenient” and do not protect human health.

-This report was updated on January 2013 with a review of 1,800 additional studies since their first publication in 2007, showing harmful effects of short- and long-term exposure to radio frequencies to genetics, sperm function, cellular metabolism, carcinogenicity, and adverse effects on offspring of mothers who use cell phones during pregnancy.
+This report was updated in 2022 with a review of 1,800 additional studies since their first publication in 2007, showing harmful effects of short- and long-term exposure to radio frequencies to genetics, sperm function, cellular metabolism, carcinogenicity, and adverse effects on offspring of mothers who use cell phones during pregnancy.

 Other summaries of research conducted on the adverse health effects from exposure to wireless communication devices include two excellent reviews of the health effects of exposure to wireless devices.
 The first is entitled, “Electromagnetic Hypersensitivity: Evidence for a Novel Neurological Syndrome,” by Andrew Marino, PhD and his team at the Department of Neurology, LSU Health Sciences Center, Louisiana State University, Shreveport, Louisiana.
 The second is entitled, “The Biological Effects of Weak Electromagnetic Fields”, written by Andrew Goldsworthy.

 Another comprehensive summary of research articles has been created by Elizabeth Barris of the American Association For Cell Phone Safety and the The People’s Initiative in Southern California.
-Liz can be reached at (310) 828-6808 or (310) 281-9639.
 These documents can be downloaded directly from Liz’s websites listed above, and they can also be downloaded through the links listed below.
 These research summaries include:

 Scientific papers that show reason for concern regarding cell-phone use